-17.1 Contracts valued up to £50,000 inclusive
+18.2 Direct Award or Informal Quotation: All contracts valued up to £50,000 inclusive.

-- Where the estimated value or amount of a proposed Contract does not exceed £50,000 then the Authorised officer should obtain at least one verbal quotation from suitable providers followed up by written confirmation (including email).
-Officers are encouraged to conduct an informal quotation exercise to ensure value for money. - For contract awards between £25,000 to £50,000 officers must formally demonstrate value for money, .
+Where the estimated value or amount of a proposed contract does not exceed £50,000 then the authorised officer should obtain at least one verbal quote from a suitable provider(s) followed up by written confirmation (email permissible).
+Officers are encouraged to conduct an informal quotation exercise with more than one provider to ensure value for money.

+- For contract awards between £25,000 to £50,000 officers must formally demonstrate value for money.
 A Best Value Form (available from SPT) must be completed and sent with the Contract Award Notice to SPT.
-These will be audited to ensure best value was sought and achieved. - A quotation must be sought from a Doncaster based business unless in exceptional circumstances Whilst there is only a requirement for one quotation, the Authorised Officer must consider whether additional quotations are in the Councils best interest. - A written record must be kept of all quotations and procedures followed. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Regulations and Transparency Agenda

-All contracts awarded over £25,000 must have an award notice published on Contracts Finder
+These will be reviewed to ensure best value was sought and achieved. - A quotation must be sought from a Doncaster based business unless in exceptional circumstances. - A written record must be kept of all quotations and procedures followed. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Local Government Transparency Code. - All contracts awarded over £25,000 must have an award notice published on the Central Digital Platform (CDP).

-17.2 Contracts valued £50,000 to £214,904 inc. VAT (£179,087 exc.
-VAT) - Quotation
+18.3 Formal Quotation: Contracts valued between £50,000 (exc.
+VAT) to £214,904 inc. VAT (£179,087 exc.
+VAT)

-- Between these values, the requirement is to obtain at least three written quotations from suitable providers.
-Wherever possible a minimum of one of the quotations must be sought from a Doncaster Business unless in exceptional circumstances. - A written record must be kept of all quotations and procedures followed. - A decision on how to conduct the quotation should be based on the contracting risk. - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Regulations and Transparency Agenda
+- Contracts with a value between £50,000 and £214,904 inc. VAT (£179,087 exc.
+VAT) must be let by conducting a formal quotation exercise. - Officers must obtain at least three written quotations from suitable providers.
+Wherever possible a minimum of one quotation must be sought from a Doncaster based business unless in exceptional circumstances. - A written record must be kept of all quotations and procedures followed - A decision on how to conduct the quotation should be based on the contracting risk. - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Local Government Transparency Code. - All contracts awarded over £25,000 must have an award notice published on the Central Digital Platform (CDP).